STUDIES CURRENTLY IN PROGRESS AT BWB

 Teresa from Lisa Sanfuentes on Vimeo.

-FOR STUDY RESULTS, CLICK ON THE FOLLOWING ABSTRACTS:
+FOR RESULTS OF PREVIOUS STUDIES , CLICK ON THE FOLLOWING ABSTRACTS:

 "Neurotherapy of TBI/PTSD in OEF/OIF Veterans."
 Esty ML and Nelson D. The Journal of Neuropsychiatry and Clinical Neurosciences, 21:221-223, 2009.